Developer Documentation

 OdinHandler.Instance.JoinRoom("ShooterSample", userData.ToUserData());

-We have a comprehensive guide on how to leverage UserData to sync up ODIN with a multiplayer game created with Mirror Networking .
+We have a comprehensive guide on how to leverage UserData to sync ODIN with a multiplayer game created using Mirror Networking .